-(b) Students choose from additional modules offered by the discipline of Religions and Theology as set out in the course handbook of the discipline.
+(b) Students choose from additional modules offered by the School of Religion as set out in its undergraduate course handbooks.

 Assessment will take a variety of forms, including a research dissertation.

 XII SCHOOL OF SOCIAL SCIENCES AND PHILOSOPHY

 1 The School of Social Sciences and Philosophy offers honor courses in philosophy, political science, economics and sociology.